Luno-lab/lkdoc/docs/hooks/data/use-subscription.md

 | `error` | `Error \| undefined` | Any error that occurred during subscription |
 | `isLoading` | `boolean` | Whether the subscription is currently loading |

+> [!TIP]
-**Note**: This hook internally manages subscription lifecycle, automatically subscribing when enabled and unsubscribing when the component unmounts or when the query key changes. `useSubscription` automatically listens for value changes, but only for query-based subscriptions.
+> This hook internally manages subscription lifecycle, automatically subscribing when enabled and unsubscribing when the component unmounts or when the query key changes. `useSubscription` automatically listens for value changes, but only for query-based subscriptions.
 For RPC-based queries, please refer to the examples in [`useApi`](/hooks/api/use-api).

 ## Related Hooks